kdsalvy/Spring-Boot/spring-cloud/catalog-service/ReadMe.md

 * Retry using Feign Client (Commented Ribbon BackOffRetry Bean, doesn't work otherwise)
 * Included Sleuth and Zipkin dependency for distributed tracing
 * Spring Cloud Bus added to fetch configurations on git commit, automatically.
+* Integrated Spring Boot Admin for service administration and monitoring.

 ## Work In Progress Concepts
 * Retry and BackOff strategies using Ribbon and Spring Retry (Not Working)